ARE YOU CHOPPING DOWN TREES?

 We agree with that a refillable container is by far the better option to single-use packages.

-Unfortunately, under the Covid Operating Procedures (GUIDANCE FOR STANDARD OPERATING PROCEDURE ON HEALTH AND SAFETY MEASURES AGAINST COVID-19 PANDEMIC FOR CAPITAL MARKET PARTICIPANTS, REVISED 19 JUNE 2020) the sharing of facilities is discouraged, and the refilling of water (and other) containers involving “frequently touched surfaces” are now disallowed, making this practice – although desirable – difficult to achieve.
+Unfortunately, under the Covid Operating Procedures (GUIDANCE FOR STANDARD OPERATING PROCEDURE ON HEALTH AND SAFETY MEASURES AGAINST COVID-19 PANDEMIC FOR CAPITAL MARKET PARTICIPANTS) the sharing of facilities is discouraged, and the refilling of water (and other) containers involving “frequently touched surfaces” are now disallowed, making this practice – although desirable – difficult to achieve.

 WHAT DO I DO WITH MY WATERTREE POD WHEN I'M DONE?